 - Less than 1 percent of venture capital dollars went to rural areas

-- Less than 2% of venture financing went to female founders
+- Only 3% of venture financing went to female founders in 2018

 - Only 1.8% went to Latino founders

 - Women of color CEOs get less than 1% of funding each year

 So, for a small portion of emerging businesses, VC funding makes sense.
 Where does that leave the other 99%?

 Alternative funding structures are desperately needed